-Whilst many are restricted from going out as from late March 2020, you may be missing your local society meetings.
-We're going to be making talks and videos from the Friends of Cromer Museum and other colleagues available on this site as 'virtual' events - see the column on the right.
+With the continuing inability to hold society meetings, we'll keep making talks and videos from the Friends of Cromer Museum and other colleagues available on this site as 'virtual' events - see the column on the right.
 We hope you enjoy.

 Welcome to this web site, which supports and supplements the Poppyland Publishing book A Dictionary of Cromer and Overstrand History.
 In practice, this site focuses on Cromer and Suffield Park; you can click on This is Overstrand to go to our partner site about that village.
 As the book explains, today's Suffield Park was mostly in Overstrand until 1896, so there is a degree of overlap.